okx/okexchain-docs/oktc-solutions/oktc-liquid-staking/liquid-staking.md

-# Tutorial on Liquid Staking OKT
+# Tutorial on liquid staking OKT

-**OKTC's Liquid Staking protocol of OKT is now live!**
+**OKTC’s liquid staking protocol of OKT is now live!**

 Liquid Staking allows users to access and deploy their staked assets, namely OKT.